yunus-shariff/Behavior-Monitoring/README.md

 The dataset contains information on patients, including their age, education level, cognitive test scores, gait measurements, wearable device and PIR sensor data acquired from daily monitoring.
 Subjects belong to 3 cohorts OHSU, VA and MARS.

 To maintain confidentiality, the files have been withheld.
-However, the notebooks should reflect the substantial progress towards building a model that is sensitive to nuances in patient behavior.
+However, the notebooks reflect the substantial progress towards building a model that is sensitive to nuances in patient behavior.

 References: